 An audio guide is cheaper and more flexible than a live guide, letting you explore at your own pace, but a live guide offers expert interaction, answers questions and adapts to your interests.

 Choosing between an audio guide and a live guide at Knossos comes down to your priorities.
-An audio guide is significantly cheaper and offers complete flexibility, letting you explore the site entirely at your own pace, on your own schedule, pausing and replaying as you wish, without being part of a group.
-For independent, budget-conscious travellers who like to take their time, it is ideal.
+An audio guide is far cheaper and offers complete flexibility.
+It lets you explore the site entirely at your own pace and on your own schedule, pausing and replaying as you wish, without being part of a group.
+For independent, budget-conscious travellers who like to take their time, it is an ideal fit, and it works just as well for solo visitors as for couples and families sharing one device with a splitter.

 How much does a Knossos audio guide cost?